SafetyMAP - Frequently asked questions

 The key factors to consider when evaluating risk assessments are:

-- they comply with current OHS legislation, codes of practice, standards etc.
+- they comply with current OHS legislation, codes of practice, standards, etcetera.

 While your own records of past incidents and discussions with your employees can assist with this part of the process, you may also need to look wider by contacting a trade or industry association, your local regulatory authority, equipment manufacturers or suppliers, or a technically qualified consultant.
 A lot of valuable information is also available via the internet.
 More than likely you will need to make a judgement based on a number of these factors and it will help if you record what these were.

-The main focus during an audit should be on the outcomes achieved from the risk assessment process, i.e. the hazard controls in place, and their effectiveness.
+The main focus during an audit should be on the outcomes achieved from the risk assessment process: for instance, the hazard controls in place, and their effectiveness.
 It is also important that the system verifies that hazard controls are monitored to ensure that they remain in place and continue to be effective.

 When auditing criteria 3.10.23 how do I assess the supervision of remote workers such as delivery drivers, service technicians, or others who work mostly on their own?